 Contact Social Security and Tell Them You Wish to Waive Medicare Part B

-If you get Medicare Part B in the mail, or signed up for Medicare, go back to work and want to disenroll from Medicare Part B, you’ll have to contact Social Security.
+If you get Medicare Part B in the mail, have signed up for Medicare, go back to work, and want to disenroll from Medicare Part B, you’ll have to contact Social Security.